communication

 It Took Longer Than We Wanted

-I wish I could say we fixed it in a month.
+We'd love to say we fixed it in a month.
 We didn't.
 The drift had happened over years; reconnection took serious, sustained effort.

 There were setbacks.
 Weeks where we slipped back into the old patterns.
 Moments where it felt hopeless, like maybe we'd waited too long and the damage was done.